developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/about/index.md

 ## New in Device Tracker 4.1

-* Locate a device when powered off by using its [secondary BLE beacon](../config/#secondaryble), if supported on the device.
+* Locate a device even when that device is powered off if it has [secondary BLE beaconing](../config/#secondaryble) capability.
 * New device support for EC50.
 See <a href="./#supporteddevices">Supported Devices.</a>
 * [Device Tracker service](../setup/#installationprofile) now available to start the app without user interaction during device deployment.
 * Administrator or manager can scan a barcode for user name and password during login.